jwbrooks0/double_langmuir_probe_analysis/README.md

 ### Notes
 - There is a discrepancy (possibly typos?) in the probe geometries between the two papers referenced above.
 Specifically, I think the "radius" and "diameter" may have been accidentally swapped.
+- Feel free to use and distribute this code for your own work.
+However, acknowledgement is always appreciated.

 ### Disclaimer
 I make no gaurantee as to the accuracy of this code although I will push any corrections that I discover.
 If anyone else notices any issues, please let me know.